-#12: Get Involved
+#12: Get Involved.

 There is this phrase that says: “you are what you eat” when we narrow it down to marriage, I would say, you are what you do.
 In other words, how you and your spouse “SPEND YOUR TIME” determines the strength of your marriage.
 Spend time together with your partner and you’ll feel connected.

-Can you remember when you used to visit each other at the workplace?
+Can you remember when you used to visit each other in the workplace?
 Meet each other’s family and friends?
 Help to solve each other’s problems?
 Ask each other’s opinions?
 Learn about each other’s interests?
 That’s the ticket!
 Right now all this may not sound interesting to you if your marriage is gravitating towards the rocks.

-#13: Don’t Talk To Family or Friends about Your Situation
+#13: Don’t Talk To Family or Friends about Your Situation.

 “One of the most important values in a marriage is privacy; therefore, it’s a mistake to talk about your marriage or your spouse to family or friends.
 It’s a violation of your spouse’s privacy and it’s wrong.”

 Another solution for fixing your marriage problems is to focus on yourself instead of putting all the blame on your spouse.
 Take the time to examine yourself and how you have contributed to the problem at hand.
 You should remember that you have your faults as well.